 Buying a home is one of the biggest financial choices most of us will make.
-Unfortunately not all mortgage lenders take the time to ensure potential borrowers understand how the process works, the different types of loans available and which products are the right match for an individual’s financial situation.
+Unfortunately, not all mortgage lenders take the time to ensure potential borrowers understand how the process works, the different types of loans available, and which products are the right match for each person's financial situation.

-If you're thinking about buying a home, then it's crucial that you educate yourself about the basics of mortgage lending.
+If you're thinking about buying a home, then it's crucial to educate yourself about mortgage terminology and mortgage vocabulary.
 We know the lingo can be a little confusing, so we've broken it down.

 Amortization, or Amortized